Char-Hunt/Projects-portfolio/README.md

 ## Summary

 In the realm of security assessment, one of the key aspects is distinguishing between a genuine security incident that demands immediate action and a false alarm, often referred to as a false positive.
-The critical step in this process is amassing the required evidence.
+The critical step in this process is gfathering the required evidence.
 A profound understanding of efficient data retrieval methods is pivotal, as it significantly influences the subsequent actions taken by an analyst.

-Now, in the context of our project, SQL emerged as a valuable tool for data collection tailored to our precise requirements.
+In the context of our project, SQL emerged as a valuable tool for data collection tailored to our precise requirements.
 Our primary objective revolved around obtaining specific insights related to employees, their corresponding devices, and the departments they are associated with, all gleaned from a structured database.
 To achieve this, we harnessed SQL's capabilities to execute the following tasks:

   - Run queries to retrieve information from a database and
   - Apply <code>AND</code>, <code>OR</code>, and <code>NOT</code> operators to filter SQL queries.